jonsax6/nft-gallery-api/README.md

 As a registered user, I can sign in with email and password.

-As a signed in user, I can change password.
+As a signed in user, I can change password.n

 As a signed in user, I can sign out.